The Kit Kat

 The Kit Kat (الكيت كات) is a 1991 Egyptian comedy that revolves around Sheikh Hosni, played by Mahmoud Abdel Aziz, a blind man living in the Al-Kit Kat neighborhood in Giza, Egypt.
 Sheikh Hosni lives with his mother and son and spends his days dreaming of riding a motorcycle and smoking Hashish.
 He does this to cope with his life as a blind man and the loss of his wife.

 Director

-The movie is directed by Daoud Abdel Sayed, Egyptian Film director and screenwriter.
+The movie is written and directed by Daoud Abdel Sayed, Egyptian Film director and screenwriter.
 He won several awards for his work in film.
 He won best director for Al-Kit Kat at the Biennale Des Cinemas Arabes in Paris, France and also at the Damascus Film Festival in Syria in the year 1992.
 He graduated in 1967 from the Higher Film Institute in Cairo, Egypt and went on to work as a director and assistant in many critically acclaimed Arabic films.
 Al-Kit Kat is unlike any other Arab film; it showcases the despair and struggles of the characters under the guise of comedy and laughter.